 Cesium-137: Radionuclide Cesium-137 was identified in four of four (4 of 4) indicator samples and two of two (2 of 2) control samples.
-The results were similar to previous years (current year range = 0.04 to 0.18 pico Curie / gram) and less than the pre-operational level of 0.4 pico Curie / gram.
+The results were similar to previous years (current year range = 0.04 to 0.19 pico Curie / gram) and less than the pre-operational level of 0.4 pico Curie / gram.
 Also, because Cesium-137 was identified at the control location (upstream), then it was not due to plant effluent releases and is most likely residual contamination due from previous nuclear weapons tests.

-Cobalt-58: Radionuclide Cobalt-58 was identified in one of four (1 of 4) indicator samples and zero of two (0 of 2) control samples.
+Cobalt-58: Radionuclide Cobalt-58 was identified in two of four (2 of 4) indicator samples and zero of two (0 of 2) control samples.
 The samples which indicated Cobalt-58 were obtained at the shore line of the BVPS Main Outfall Facility.
-The results were similar to previous years (current range = LLD to 0.15 pico Curie / gram), and the data is slightly higher than the BVPS Main Outfall Facility pre-operational level of 0.098 pico Curie / gram.
+The results were similar to previous years (current range = LLD to 0.14 pico Curie / gram), and the data is slightly higher than the BVPS Main Outfall Facility pre-operational level of 0.098 pico Curie / gram.

 Cobalt-60: Radionuclide Cobalt-60 was identified in two of four (2 of 4) indicator samples and zero of two (0 of 2) control samples.
 The samples which indicated Cobalt-60 were obtained at the shore line of the BVPS Main Outfall Facility.
-The results were similar to previous years (current range = 0.16 to 0.29 pico Curie / gram), and the data is currently less than the BVPS Main Outfall Facility pre-operational level of 0.4 pico Curie / gram.
+The results were slightly higher than previous years (current range = 0.39 to 0.42 pico Curie / gram), and the data is currently slightly higher than the BVPS Main Outfall Facility pre-operational level of 0.4 pico Curie / gram.